hujhax/austin-improv-wiki/Festivals/Wafflefest.md

 ![[Wafflefest Logo.png|The WaffleFest logo; a variation on the Hideout logo.]]
 ![[Wafflefest ad.jpg|A promotional image for WaffleFest 2012.]]
 ## Summary
-WaffleFest is a three-day festival that takes place the second weekend of November at [[The Hideout Theatre]].
+WaffleFest is a three-day festival that takes place the second weekend of November at [[Theatres/The Hideout Theatre|The Hideout Theatre]].
 It includes local acts from all the improv theaters in town, as well as an all-star *[[Shows/Maestro|Maestro]]*.

 WaffleFest also offers festival-goers all the free waffles they can eat, with a variety of toppings.
 Thus their tagline, "all the waffles and improv comedy you can eat".